rehierl/node-tree-outliner/1-1-1-graph-theory/2-1-operations-unary.md

 ## converse/transpose graph

 * (/see/ "semantics" /)
-* note - flipped edges and flipped semantics
+* note - converse edges and converse semantics

 <!-- ======================================================================= -->
 ## complete graph (Kn)

 A graph `G := (V,E)` is **complete**, if each vertex `(v in V)` is adjacent (as the source of the corresponding edge) to every other vertex.
-That is, the set of edges `E` in a complete graph is equal to the Cartesian product over its set of vertices `V`.
+That is, the set of edges `E` in a complete (directed) graph is equal to the Cartesian product over its set of vertices `V`.

 * `(E == V×V)`, if `G := (V,E)` is complete

 Note that in an undirected graph, an arc has no source vertex.
-That is because both endpoints of an arcs are considered to be equal.
+That is because both endpoints of an arc are considered to be equal.

 undirected complete graphs (UKn)